qrtl/hls-custom/report_alternative_layout/README.rst

 Configuration
 =============

-When you want to use the Alternative layout, go to Settings > General Settings and select external_layout_alt as the template.
+Go to *Settings > Technical > Reporting > Reports*, and open a report of your choice, and update the following fields as necessary.

-Then, choose 'Alternative Report Format' from Change Document Layout.
+- Apply Alternative Layout: If selected, the alternative layout will be applied in the printed report.

-Additionally, if you want to display only the parent company on the report, open the report record from Technical > Reports and enable the 'Show Commercial Partner' option."
+- Show Commercial Partner: If selected, the commercial partner of the document partner will show in the report output (instead of the document partner).

 Bug Tracker
 ===========